neophob/PixelController/README.md

     #=========================
     sound.analyze.enabled=true

-There is a Generator called "Screen Caputure" which is disabled by default.
+There is a Generator called "**Screen Caputure**" which is disabled by default.
 If you want to enable this generator, edit the following settings:

     #x/y offset for screen capturing generator
     #if you define screen.capture.window.size.x as 0, the screen capture generator will be disabled